cloudlinux/user-docs-solo-cloudlinux/docs/manager/README.md

 ![](/images/WebsiteMonitoringSlider1.png)

-Following settings may be changed through UI:
+The following settings can be changed through the UI:

 ![](/images/solo_SlowSiteAnalyzerSettings.png)